talk2viren/umermansoor.github.io/_posts/2016-04-16-do-not-misuse-code-coverage.md

 ## The right way to code coverage

 I like the Google [approach](https://docs.google.com/presentation/d/1god5fDDd1aP6PwhPodOnAZSPpD80lqYDrHhuhyD7Tvg/edit#slide=id.g3f5c82004_99_130).
-They **strive** for 85% code coverage but it is not **“set in stone”** (probably due to the reasons I presented earlier).
-Expect your team to have high coverage but don't make it a target.
-Use coverage numbers objectively to improve the quality of tests and the code.
-Well written tests should have no problem getting 80-90% code coverage.
+They **strive** for 85% code coverage but it is not **“set in stone”** (probably due to the reasons we looked at earlier).
+Managers should expect their team to have high coverage but should not turn it into a target.
+Use coverage numbers wisely to improve the quality of tests and the code.
+Well written tests should have no problem attaining 80-90% code coverage.
 Low coverage numbers ( < 50%) should ring alarm bells and require further investigation.

 ## Summary